yusaf/fragment-forms/README.md

 }
 ```

-### Always include `_$`
+### Always include prefix (`_$`)

-When changes are made, only the specific fields that have changed are submitted, but what if we need additional context?
+When changes are made, only the specific fields that have changed are saved, but what if we need additional context to know what changed?

 For e.g. we have the following form populated with exisiting data from a database